Holiday Accident Compensation Claims

 Does it matter whether I had a package or non-package holiday?

-Our clients are made aware from the outset that the type of holiday that they booked will determine how we pursue a claim following a holiday accident.
+Clients are made aware from the outset that the type of holiday they booked will determine how a claim is pursued following a holiday accident.
 There are different procedures in place depending on whether your holiday was a package or non-package booking.

 A package holiday is one which is booked through a tour operator based in the UK and any holiday accident claims would be made against the holiday company itself.
 This is due to the legislation outlined in the Package Travel Holidays and Package Tour Regulations 1992 which came into effect in 2002.
 These regulations offer guidance and protection for travellers and make it easier to secure compensation following a holiday accident.
 Through these regulations, claiming is much simpler, as previously it may have been necessary to pursue compensation through the legal system of the foreign country involved.
 This was then a much more complex and time-consuming task.
 For the claim to be dealt with effectively and quickly, the victim of the accident should ensure that the incident is reported at the resort or to the holiday company’s UK head office as soon as is reasonably convenient.